Computer-Assisted Passenger Prescreening System: After 9/11

-In 2003, the Transportation Security Administration (TSA) presented a proposal for an expanded system (CAPPS II), which was reviewed by Congress and later canceled by the United States Department of Homeland Security (DHS).
+CAPPS II

-The Computer Assisted Passenger Prescreening System II was a proposal for a new CAPPS system, designed by the Office of National Risk Assessment (ONRA), a subsidiary office of the TSA, with the contracted assistance of Lockheed Martin.
-Congress presented the TSA with a list of requirements for a successor to CAPPS I. Some of those requirements were:
+The Computer Assisted Passenger Prescreening System II (CAPPS II) was a proposal for a new CAPPS system, designed by the Office of National Risk Assessment (ONRA), a subsidiary office of the TSA, with the contracted assistance of Lockheed Martin.
+CAPPS II searched through information stored in government and commercial databases and assigned a color-coded level of risk to each passenger.
+U.S. Congress presented the TSA with a list of requirements for a successor to CAPPS I. Some of those requirements were: